Quest & Dialogue Implementation: Good Deeds

 Quest Graph

-The first thing I did was create a quest graph.
-This let me visually lay out the steps my quest needed in a visual, node-based format.
+My first in-engine task was create a quest graph.
+This let me visually lay out the steps my quest needed in a clear, node-based format.
 I kept this really simple, despite my quest having multiple outcomes depending on which dialogue branch the player chooses.

 I thought that I’d be able to work that all out in the dialogue tree, and that the quest’s ending (one way or another) would need to be the final objective node on the graph.
 As it turned out, that was right, so this part of the process wasn’t too tricky.
 Setting up the quest’s specific objectives and data table was a bit more complicated, so I got some help from a colleague on that part.